Escoria settings

 Description

-Log level (can be INFO, WARNING or ERROR)
+Log level (can be TRACE, DEBUG, INFO, WARNING, or ERROR).

 UI

-Allows you to define the paths to scenes required by Escoria to run correctly.
-These scenes have to be created by the game developer.
+Allows you to define the paths to scenes required by Escoria to run correctly as well as other settings relevant to the UI.

 This category defines the following settings: